 - 10. Why can't I find my ancestor in the census?

 - 11. The National Archives references for censuses

 1. Why use this guide?

-This guide tells you how to access the historical censuses from 1841 to 1911 and provides information for researchers using the census returns of:
+This guide explains how to access the historical censuses from 1841 to 1921 and provides information on using the census returns of:

 - the Channel Islands

 - the Isle of Man

 - vessels in English and Welsh ports and inland waterways from 1861 onwards

 - the British Army overseas (1911 and 1921 only)